nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [d/BIRTHDATE]`

-* The name must contain only alphanumeric characters and is case-insensitive e.g., `Alice` will match `alice`
+* The name must contain only alphanumeric characters and is case-insensitive e.g., `Alice` will match `alice`.
 * The phone number should only have numbers, and must be at least 3-digits long.
 * Emails should be of the form `local-part@domain`.
 The full list of constraints can be found [here](#valid-emails).
 * The address does not have any constraints.
 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

-* Managera cannot accept duplicate participants.
-A participant is considered duplicate if their name and birthdate are identical with those of an existing participant.
+* Managera cannot accept duplicate Participants.
+A Participant is considered duplicate if their name and birthdate are identical with those of an existing Participant.
-* If a participant to be added shares an identical name with an existing participant, but one of them lacks a birthdate, they are treated as two different participants.
-(The new participant will be added)
+* If a Participant to be added shares an identical name with an existing Participant, but one of them lacks a birthdate, they are treated as two different Participants.
+(The new Participant will be added.)

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/2000-01-02` - Adds a Participant